 - Commit to improving one relationship.
 Whether it’s getting to know that coworker, spending more time with your spouse, or getting back in touch with that childhood friend, do it in 2018.

-- Pledge to reject self-denigrating body shaming comments.
+- Pledge to reject self-denigrating body-shaming comments.
 Those negative body comments, often made between friends, make everyone feel worse.
-Try to avoid saying things like, “My thighs look fat,” “Does this make me look fat?”
+Try to avoid saying things like, “My thighs look too big,” “I hate my double chin,” “Does this make me look fat?”
 “I need to lose weight.”